 Scholarships are based on academic achievement, along with other criteria in some cases.

 Students in financial need may be eligible for a bursary.
-To apply, complete the “Entrance Bursary” form on MyConcordia, starting in March.
+To apply, complete the “Entrance Bursary” form on MyConcordia before June 15.

 Concordia participates in all Canadian government student financial aid programs as well as the United States Federal Student Aid program.
 Apply to the financial aid program in effect where you currently live.
 Apply early to receive your funds on time.